carlossalasamper/open-table-of-contents/readme.txt

 - Choose a title for the table of contents.
 - Choose which levels of headings you want to include in the table of contents from h2 to h6.
 - SEO friendly solution rendered on PHP server.
 The table of contents does not execute ANY JAVASCRIPT CODE.
+- It is open source, so you can see how the code works or extend its features.

 == Installation ==